Luigi Delneri: Early career / Chievo

 After his retirement as a player, Delneri stayed at Oderzo, appointed by chairman Ettore Setten (now owner of Treviso) as head coach.
 In 1986, he signed for Serie D team Pro Gorizia.
 He then coached Partinicaudace, a minor Sicilian Serie D team, in 1989, Teramo, Ravenna, Novara and Nocerina of Serie C2; with this last team he won the league and promotion to Serie C1.
 He then moved to Ternana of Serie C2, guiding it to Serie B after two consecutive promotions.

 In 1998, after his second consecutive promotion, Delneri was signed by Serie A's Empoli, but was fired before starting the championship and was subsequently recalled by his former team Ternana in Serie B.

 In 2000, Delneri signed with Chievo of Serie B, a team representing a small quarter of the city of Verona.
-It was the beginning of the so-called "Chievo miracle" in which the team was promoted for the very first time to Serie A, where they topped the league for the first half of the season and then qualified for the UEFA Cup by coming 5th.
+It was the beginning of the so-called "Chievo miracle" in which the team was promoted for the first time to Serie A, where they topped the league for the first half of the season and then qualified for the UEFA Cup by coming 5th.